pip-services/pip-services-docs/content/en/node/cassandra/connect/сassandra_connection.md

 Gets Cassandra keyspace's name.
 > `public` getKeyspace(): string

-- **returns**: string - Cassandra keyspace name.
+- **returns**: string - Cassandra keyspace's name.

 #### isOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public` isOpen(): boolean

-- **returns**: boolean - true if the component has been opened and false otherwise.
+- **returns**: boolean - true if the component is open and false otherwise.

 #### open